cristichitz/Full-Stack-Open/part0/test.md

     participant browser
     participant server

-    Note right of browser: The user writes a new note and clicks the Save button
+    Note right of browser: A new note is written and the Save button is clicked

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
         activate server
-        Note right of server: Contains the new note as form data server-->>browser: HTTP 302 Redirect to /exampleapp/notes
+        Note right of server: A POST request with the new note as form data server-->>browser: HTTP 302 Redirect to /exampleapp/notes
         deactivate server

+    Note right of browser: The reload of the page causes 3 more HTTP requests

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
         activate server